vsoch/proposal-jekyll/README.md

 ```

 If you want to take the [docs](https://github.com/vsoch/proposal-jekyll/tree/main/docs) folder in the main branch and completely wipe
-your current template (start fresh) you can run the dispatch event workflow
+your current template (start fresh) you can delete your gh-pages branch and then re-run the creation workflow.
-again to create the pages.
-Do this with caution!
-Make a backup of your proposals pages first.
+To update templates or similar, run the update workflow.
+Do both of these things with caution!